 Consider the following situations that nurses commonly face:

-1. Obtaining informed consent.
+Obtaining informed consent.
 Unless the patient is incapacitated, the grounded practice of obtaining informed consent for any procedure should be respected by the nurse.
-The patient has the right to deny any proposed medical treatment and it is the nurse’s responsibility to assure that the integrity of this right is maintained.
+The patient has the right to deny any proposed medical treatment.
+It is the nurse’s responsibility to assure that the integrity of this right is maintained.

-2. Introducing or recognizing the advanced directive.
-At the time of admission or during an office visit, the patient should be presented with information on advance directives, and, if one is in place, it should be respected and documented by medical professionals.
+Introducing or recognizing the advanced directive.
+At the time of admission or during an office visit, the patient should be presented with information on advance directives.
+If one is in place, it should be respected and documented by medical professionals.
 The advanced directive is a way to maintain patient autonomy.

-3. Truth telling.
-Patients trust nurses to give them truthful information about their condition, about proposed treatments and about medications.
+Truth-telling.
+Patients trust nurses to give them truthful information about their condition, about proposed treatments, and about medications.
 Patients should have the correct information they need to make a sound decision and nurses have an ethical responsibility to work with physicians to be certain that their patients do receive truthful information.
 Similarly, patients trust that nurses and physicians practice without deception.

 Nursing as a profession is always changing and so are the ethical decisions that we face.
 Maintaining the integrity of the profession requires consistent evaluation of recurrent situations, and it requires a complete understanding of the American Nurses Association position statement.